spex-xray/spex-help/source/reference/commands/plot.rst

 colours, etc. Finally, the plot command can also be used to dump the data to an ascii file.

-.. warning:: To make a plot, always start with a "plot device" command to open any plot device you wish.
-Next select a plot type using "plot type".
+.. warning:: To make a plot, always start with a ``plot device`` command to open any plot device you wish.
+Next select a plot type using ``plot type``.
 After this you can give any plot commands to modify or display the plot.

 .. warning:: Some of the more fancy plotting options, like adding